-As at 31-Mar-21 As at 31-Mar-20 income tax liabilities (excluding determ of ₹ 3060.70 lakhs (31 March 2020: ₹ 3 lakhs (31 March 2020: ₹ 1718.94 lakhs liability mainly arises on the issue of tax espect of short provision against disputed ination of final interest payable thereon) B182.47 lakhs) against which ₹ 1666.79 ) stands paid.
-The disputed income tax kability of unrealised incentives, majority of le in the first appeal filed by the Company d appeals before the Tribunal.
-3060.70 3182.47 claims of certain employees/ex-employ laims/ interest in arbitration/ court cases, /ees and in respect of service tax, if any, hich are being contested by the Company.
-Indeterminate Indeterminate The amount shown above represent the best the basis of available information.
-The uncer reimbursements are dependent on the outco which have been invoked by the Company of and therefore cannot be predicted accurate professional advisors to protect its interests legal position against such disputes. tainties, possible payments and ome of the different legal processes or the claimants, as the case may be, ly.
-The Company engages reputed
+As at 31-Mar-21 As at 31-Mar-20 (ii) The Company is contingently liable in respect of short provision against disputed income tax liabilities (excluding determination of final interest payable thereon) of ₹ 3060.70 lakhs (31 March 2020: ₹ 3182.47 lakhs) against which ₹ 1666.79 lakhs (31 March 2020: ₹ 1718.94 lakhs) stands paid.
+The disputed income tax liability mainly arises on the issue of taxability of unrealised incentives, majority of which have been held to be non-taxable in the first appeal filed by the Company against which the Department has filed appeals before the Tribunal.
+3060.70 3182.47 (iii) Liability arising from claims / counter claims/ interest in arbitration/ court cases, claims of certain employees/ex-employees and in respect of service tax, if any, on certain activities of the Company which are being contested by the Company.
+Indeterminate Indeterminate amount shown above represent the best possible estimates arrived at on basis of available information.
+The uncertainties, possible payments and nbursements are dependent on the outcome of the different legal processes ch have been invoked by the Company or the claimants, as the case may be, therefore cannot be predicted accurately.
+The Company engages reputed fessional advisors to protect its interests and has been advised that it has strong lega al position against such disputes.